Google for Jobs SEO is necessary to boost your job listing ranking.

 The phrase “Just Google it” now applies to jobs.

-The company announced its new Google For Jobs feature at May’s annual I/0 for software developers.
-The new search feature sorts and collects millions of job listings from all over the web to simplify the process for job seekers.
+The company announced its Google For Jobs features during the May 2017 annual I/0 for software developers.
+The search feature sorts and collects millions of job listings from all over the web to simplify the process for job seekers.

-With this unveiling, Google ultimately hopes to bridge the gap between matching available candidates with the right jobs.
+With this feature, Google ultimately hopes to bridge the gap between matching available candidates with the right jobs.

 The Google Jobs Evolution